corcor27/Introduction_to_R/setup.md

 A cross-platform tool FileZilla can be installed from [https://filezilla-project.org](https://filezilla-project.org).
 This will allow easy file transfer to and from the remote systems.

+## Obtaining a user account

+This course is especially useful for user joining Hawk and therefore it is assumed that you already have a user account.
+If you don't, you can easily request one following the instructions in our [portal](https://portal.supercomputing.wales/index.php/getting-access/).